Aalwattar/GA/README.md

         Set the crossover rate to DECIMAL_NUM

 -d FILE
-        Use FILE as the DFG file (usually contains a .aif extention)
+        Use FILE as the DFG file (usually contains a .conf extention)

 -g INTEGER
         Run the genetic algorithm for INTEGER generations

+-h INTEGER
+        Use the (INTEGER)th setup in the prr.conf file.
+(This only matters when using the Online Scheduler (rcSimulator) as the fitness function

 -m DECIMAL_NUM
         Set the mutation rate to DECIMAL_NUM